capitalbio-bioinfo/FASAS/README.md

     mkdir /PATH/TO/FASASHome/
     git clone https://github.com/capitalbio-bioinfo/FASAS.git /PATH/TO/FASASHome/
 ```
 2. An environment variable FASASHome is defined in 16S-FASAS.
-Run 'bash add_env.sh' or 'source add.env.sh' to write the FASASHome variable to ~/.bashrc and export it in the current SHELL.
+Run 'bash add_env.sh' or 'source add.env.sh' to add FASAS related environments variables to ~/.bashrc .
 Run:
 ```bash
     cd /PATH/TO/FASASHome/
     bash ./add_env.sh
 ```

-3. 16S-FASAS requires some Perl modules and a conda environment, the installation script has been placed in the 'dep' directory.
-The installation process is very simple, just execute 'bash dep/create_conda_env.sh' and make a selection as prompted.
+3. 16S-FASAS requires some Perl modules and setting one conda environment, the installation script has been placed in the 'dep' directory.
+The installation process is simple by execute 'bash dep/create_conda_env.sh' and make a selection as prompted.
 The script will output 'done' at the end when the script runs successfully.
 Run:
 ```bash
    bash dep/create_conda_env.sh